Brunocds/cleaning-robot/README.md

 * Data analysis and treatment using Excel.
 * Study and application of numerical methods for filtering and interpolating data.

+## Before running the codes...

+To do the robot go through the water mirror, it's necessary you only need to run the "main.m" file, but before you do that, you need to

 ## Files and documentation